HVACQuote logoClearHVAC

 Methodology

 This checker is built around common HVAC replacement quote risks: sizing, equipment specificity, ductwork, permit handling, labor scope, warranty, and incentive assumptions.
 It is not legal, tax, or contractor licensing advice.
-Last updated May 6, 2026.
+Last updated June 1, 2026.